thuhcsi/torch_speaker/README.md

 # HCSI speaker

-a PyTorch Based Speaker Recognition toolkit
+A Speaker Recognition toolkit, which contains the implementation of popular speaker recognition algorithms in pytorch.

 ## Installation